Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Conclusion

 \section{Conclusion}

-An observer-based state feedback controller design based on LMIs is proposed for linear pH systems.
-The feedback consists on a Luenberger observer and a negative feedback on the observed states.
-The novelty and main contribution of this paper is to cast the feedback and the Luenberger observer as a pH control system interconnected in a power preserving manner with the system to be controlled.
-This reinterpretation of the observer based controller allows to use the passivity properties of the system to guarantee the closed-loop stability.
-The second contribution of this work is to explicitly give the conditions such that the observer-based control system is strictly positive real, output strictly passive, and zero state detectable.
-This result allows to use the proposed controller to asymptotically stabilize a large class of linear boundary controlled infinite dimensional pH systems and non-linear pH systems when using a linear approximation of these system to design the controller.
-An infinite dimensional Timoshenko beam model and a finite dimensional non-linear model of a microelectromechanical actuator are used to illustrate the effectiveness of the proposed approach.
+An OBSF LMI based design is proposed for linear PHS.
+The feedback consists of a Luenberger observer and a negative feedback on the observed state.
+The novelty and main contribution of this paper is a constructive design method for the OBSF gains based on $(i)$ a discretized model of BC-PHS, or $(ii)$ a linearized model of a nonlinear PHS.
+The observer gain is designed freely and the state feedback gain is designed such that the OBSF controller is ISP and/or OSP and ZSD.
+The closed-loop performances can then be modified by tuning some explicit controller parameters while guaranteeing the closed-loop exponential/asymptotic stability when the OBSF is applied to the original system.
+An infinite-dimensional Timoshenko beam model and a finite-dimensional nonlinear model of a microelectromechanical actuator have been used to illustrate the effectiveness of the proposed approach.